sarathsreedharan/icaps2024.github.io/content/program/workshops/planrob.md

 ![Tiago Stegun Vaquero](https://icaps24.icaps-conference.org/program/workshops/planrob-invitedSpeaker-Tiago-Vaquero.jpg)

-Tiago is a Technical Group Supervisor of the Artificial Intelligence Group, Planning and Execution Section, of the Jet Propulsion Laboratory, California Institute of Technology.

-Tiago holds a bachelor's, master's, and Ph.D. in Mechatronics Engineering from the University of Sao Paulo, Brazil.
-Tiago previously held a MIT research scientist position and a joint Caltech/MIT research position where he worked on Resilient Spacecraft Systems and Risk Sensitive Planning/Scheduling algorithms with Professor Brian Williams.
-At MIT, Tiago also worked on Risk Sensitive Planners and Executives for Autonomous Underwater Vehicles and Autonomous Cars.
-Tiago also held a research position at the University of Toronto where he worked on Multi-Robot Planning and Coordination with Prof. Christopher Beck and Goldie Nejat.
+*Bio:* Tiago is a Technical Group Supervisor of the Artificial Intelligence Group, Planning and Execution Section, of the NASA Jet Propulsion Laboratory, California Institute of Technology.
+He holds a B.Sc., M.Sc., and Ph.D. in Mechatronics Engineering from the University of Sao Paulo, Brazil.
+Tiago previously held a MIT research scientist position and a joint Caltech/MIT research position where he worked on Resilient Spacecraft Systems and Risk Sensitive Planning/Scheduling algorithms.
+At MIT, Tiago also worked on Risk-aware Planners and Executives for Autonomous Underwater Vehicles and Autonomous Cars.
+Tiago also previously held a research position at the University of Toronto where he worked on Multi-Robot Planning and Coordination.
+His research interest includes knowledge engineering for autonomous vehicles, and automated planning and scheduling for single and multi-robot missions.

-Tiago works on multi-agent coordination methods for multi-rover cave exploration and for surface site characterization.

-*Title & Abstract coming soon!*
+*Title:* Autonomous Task and Motion Planning for Ice Worlds Exploration

+*Abstract:* Icy moons of the gas giant planets, such as Europa, Titan, and Enceladus, are at the forefront of astrobiological interest due to the evidence of subsurface oceans.
+Enceladus is unique among the icy moons because there are known vent systems that are likely connected to a subsurface ocean, through which the ocean water is ejected to space.
+An existing study has shown that sending small robots into the vents and directly sampling the ocean water is likely possible.
+To enable such a mission, JPL is developing a novel, snake-like robot called Exobiology Extant Life Surveyor (EELS) that can navigate Enceladus' extreme surface and descend an erupting vent to capture unaltered liquid samples and potentially reach the ocean.
+However, navigating to and through Enceladus' environment is challenging: there is substantial uncertainty with respect to its geometry and physical properties of the surface/vents due to the limitations of existing orbital reconnaissance; and communication is limited which requires highly autonomous robots to execute the mission with limited human supervision.
+In this talk we provide an overview of the EELS project and its development effort to create a risk-aware autonomous robot to navigate these extreme ice terrains/environments.
+We describe the robot’s architecture and the technical challenges to navigate and sense the icy environment safely and effectively.
+We focus on the challenges related to surface mobility, and task and motion planning under uncertainty.
+We provide initial results on mobility and risk-aware task and motion planning from field tests and simulated scenarios.

 ## List of Accepted Papers